Loading Your Program Into Memory

 The default memory map uses flash-backed (shadowed) RAM

-The default starting location for both C and Forth program code is the beginning of page 0 of shadowed RAM, starting at address 0x8000 on page 0.
-The C compiler locates the top level main program at this starting address, then compiles other application code on the remainder of page 0 and on subsequent pages of flash-shadowed RAM.
+program at this starting address, then compiles other application code on the remainder of page 0 and on subsequent pages of flash-shadowed RAM.
 For Forth programmers, the recommended DEFAULT.MAP function invoked at the start of the Forth source code sets up a similar memory map as the source code is compiled by the QED-Forth interpreter/compiler.

-The Mosaic IDE Plus™ (Integrated Development Environment) does most of the work for you in configuring your C-language application program to load properly under the QED-Forth operating system.
-The Mosaic IDE Plus generates a .dlf download file that contains a RECEIVE.HEX command followed by an “S-record” image of the compiled program to the PDQ Board, followed by some additional operating system function calls that manage the “shadow” feature of the flash-backed RAM.
+download file that contains a RECEIVE.HEX command followed by an S-record image of the compiled program to the PDQ Board, followed by some additional operating system function calls that manage the shadow feature of the flash-backed RAM.
 The S-record encodes program data and target address and page information, plus checksums to facilitate error checking.
 The RECEIVE.HEX command accepts the S-record and locates its data at the specified xaddresses in the PDQ Board’s memory space.
 RECEIVE.HEX is smart enough to deduce the type of target memory based on the specified memory pages, and performs the storage accordingly.
 If the target is in shadowed RAM, the data is stored in RAM (but note that it is not saved to the backup shadow Flash chip by RECEIVE.HEX).
 If the target is in the Freescale 9S12 (HCS12) microcontroller's onchip Flash, it is stored there via transparent calls to the Kernel’s ToFlash() function.
 The download file contains commands that back up the received code to the shadow flash, and provide for it to be restored to RAM on subsequent restarts.

 SAVE.ALL